-The Four D’s and How They Can Destroy Your Business
+The Four D's and How They Can Ruin a Business

 What’s the “D” word that first comes to mind for your business?
 Drive?
 Debts?
 Distrust?
 Decisions?
 All fantastic options and they might be great topics for another day.
 But today, we are going to get very practical and look at some of the most common D’s that can cause to ruin your business.

 1) D is for Death